KeanuReevesOfficial/SchoolStuff/README.md

-# JavaAssignmentsFromSchool
+#SchoolStuff

-Collection of homework submitted for Java classes while attending EFSC.
+Collection of homework submitted for classes while attending EFSC.